ipums/ipums.github.io/_posts/2022/2022-06-24-speeding-up-Jaro-Winkler-with-rust-and-bitwise-operations.md

 ---
 author: jakew
-title: Implementing The Fastest (Psuedo) Jaro-Winkler Algorithm in Rust
+title: Implementing The Fastest (Pseudo) Jaro-Winkler Algorithm in Rust
 teaser: Creating one of the fastest jaro winkler implementations available
 categories: Code
 tags: